Homepage Our Services Pet Urgent Care Services in Bend, Oregon

 When you call with an urgent concern, our front desk does an immediate phone triage — asking about your pet’s symptoms, how long they’ve been present, and whether anything has changed.
 This helps us prepare the exam room and alert Dr. Miller or Dr. Stayer before you arrive, so we’re ready to move quickly when you walk in.

 The examination fee for an urgent visit covers a full physical evaluation, a detailed discussion of your concerns, and a clear explanation of what we’re seeing and what we recommend.
 Before any diagnostic tests or treatment begins, we walk you through the options and the associated costs so you can make informed decisions.
-We use our in-house laboratory and digital x-rays to assess urgent conditions rapidly, without the wait of sending samples to an outside lab.

 When Should I Call for Same-Day Urgent Care?